DPedal Build Instructions

 For lead-free solder I reccommend setting your iron to 350 degrees.

-- Connect printed jig into the Pico via the through holes and pins
+- Connect soldering jig into the Pico via the through holes and pins

 - Connect Pico to the PCB via the jig, it may need to be pushed until clicking into place.
 The Pico should sit

 secure and flatly on the PCB.
-Make sure the orientation matches the image, the "DPedal V3" text should NOT be
+Make sure the orientation matches the image.

 - NOTE: If the Pico is not sitting flat against the PCB, some masking tape can be used to secure it.